More Case studies with Cofraplus® 220

 Cofraplus® 220: maximum lightness for the structure in the 14/15 Baťa Institute renovation project

-In course of this renovation project, two buildings of the Bata shoe factory which present some of the major jewels of Czech industrial architecture, were transformed into a regional cultural center comprising the Frantisek Bartos Library, the Gallery of Fine Art and the Museum of Southeast Moravia.
-Special attention was given to the structural remains of the building which had to be adapted statically to its new use.
-Because of this reason for the construction of an additional floor on the ground level of the library building, ArcelorMittal's flooring system Cofraplus® 220 was choosen.
+In course of this renovation project, two buildings of the Bata shoe factory, which present some of the major jewels of Czech industrial architecture, were transformed into a regional cultural center comprising the Frantisek Bartos Library, the Gallery of Fine Art and the Museum of Southeast Moravia.
+Special attention was given to the structural remains of one of the buildings which had to be adapted statically to its new use.
+Because of this, for the construction of an additional floor on the ground level of the library building, ArcelorMittal's flooring system Cofraplus® 220 was chosen.

 The past and the present

 The buildings number 14 and 15, two production halls of the former Bata shoe factory in Zlin built between 1944 and 1949, were purchased by the City of Zlin with the aim to rehabilitate them for cultural purposes as the city was searching a new common location for the regional library, museum and art gallery.
 As part of the cities industrial heritage, the buildings are protected monuments.

 The project of transforming the historically most interesting factory buildings originated in the nineties and started with the rehabilitation of Building 21, the Bata Skyscraper, from 2002 to 2004, which now houses the regional government and the tax office.

 The idea was to create an integrated cultural center as a living organism in this new, emerging part of the city.
 The cultural center aims to preserve, present and distribute the region's unique cultural heritage as an inspiration for human creativity.